Global Carbon Project

 What is Carbon Dioxide Removal (CDR)?
 What contribution does CDR make to tackling Climate change?

 Anthropogenic carbon dioxide removal (CDR) aims to remove CO2 from the atmosphere and store it in durable form, such as in forest biomass and soils through afforestation or reforestation.
-These vegetation-related methods account for over 99% of CDR removals.
+These vegetation-related methods account for the vast majority CDR removals (99%) .
 The GCB quantifies this type of CDR in its analysis, looking at CO2 sources and sinks from land use changes.
-The Global Carbon Budget 2023 has also included other CDR methods, such as direct air capture and storage, or enhanced weathering methods.
+The Global Carbon Budget 2024 has included other CDR methods, such as direct air capture and storage, or enhanced weathering methods.

 View the full report